island-is/island.is/libs/shared/problem/README.md

 }
 ```

-Finally, add your problem interface to the [Problem](src/Problem.ts) union type.
+Add your problem interface to the [Problem](src/Problem.ts) union type.

+Finally, add the new problem type to our [docs](../../../handbook/reference/problems/README.md).
+Make sure the documentation URL matches your problem type URL.

 Check out the [`@island.is/nest/problem`](../../nest/problem/README.md#custom-problems) docs on how to return your new custom problem.